 The Opinion requires that local government authorities shall (i) classify non-academic subjects according to the categories of sports, culture and art, science and technology and other non-academic subjects and designate the competent authorities responsible for administering such non-academic afterschool tutoring institutions respectively, (ii) formulate standards for different categories of non-academic subjects and (iii) conduct strict examination before granting any permission.
-As of the date of this annual report, certain local government authorities (including some of the areas where we have training centers) have promulgated rules that require non-academic after school tutoring institutions in areas for K-12 students, such as art, music, among others, to obtain private school operating permit or prior approvals for non-academic after school tutoring institutions from local competent authorities.
+As of the date of this annual report, in order to implement the Opinion, certain local government authorities, including some of the areas where we have training centers such as Guangdong Province, Jiangsu Province, Yunnan Province, Sichuan Province and Liaoning Province, have promulgated rules that require non-academic after school tutoring institutions in areas for K-12 students, such as art, music, among others, to obtain private school operating permit or prior approvals for non-academic after school tutoring institutions from local competent authorities.
 For example, on August 2, 2021, the Department of Educational of Guangdong Province issued a notice which provides local educational administration authorities shall approve the activities conducted by non-academic after school tutoring institutions involving in non-academic subjects such as physical education, art, etc, in accordance with the relevant laws and regulations and issue operating permit accordingly; further, on December 9, 2022, the Department of Educational of Guangdong Province and other government authorities jointly issued the Approval Procedure Guidance for Operating Permit Application of Non-academic After School Tutoring Institutions (Trial Implementation), which, provides, among others, the non-academic after school tutoring institutions that provide training for primary, middle and high school students may apply for operating permit if meeting the standards provided in the Amended Private Education Law.
-On March 10, 2022, the Department of Culture and Tourism of Jiangsu Province issued the Admission Guidance of Non-academic After School Tutoring Institutions Involving Art Training (Trial Implementation), which came into effect on April 10, 2022 and provides that, among others, the non-academic after school tutoring institutions providing art training to primary and secondary middle school students in the stage of compulsory education and kindergarten-age children shall apply for operating permit or approval for non-academic after-school tutoring institution from local culture and tourism administration authorities at county level, and the local authorities may issue specific implementing rules for the implementation of the foregoing; on May 9, 2022, the Department of Culture and Tourism of Jiangsu Province further issued the Management Measures for Non-academic After School Tutoring Institutions Involving Art Training (Trial Implementation), which came into effect on June 9, 2022 and provides that the nonacademic after school tutoring institutions providing art training to high school shall also apply for operating permit or approval from local culture and tourism administration authorities at county level.
-On June 15, 2022, the Department of Culture and Tourism and the Department of Education of Shandong Province jointly issued the Provisions on the Establishment of After School Tutoring Institutions Involving Culture and Arts (Provisional), which came into effect on August 1, 2022 with a two-year validity period and provides that, among others, the non-academic after school tutoring institutions providing culture and art training to students in compulsory education stage and high school stage shall obtain private school operating permit from local competent authorities, and the local authorities may issue specific implementing rules for the implementation of the foregoing.
-On August 15, 2022, the Department of Culture and Tourism and the Department of Education of Yunnan Province jointly issued the Admission Guidance of Nonacademic After School Tutoring Institutions Involving Culture and Art Training (Trial Implementation), which provides that, among others, the nonacademic after school tutoring institutions involving culture and art training that provide training for students of compulsory education stage shall apply for the approval for non-academic after-school tutoring institution from local culture and tourism administration authorities at county level, the local authorities may issue specific implementing rules, and the non-academic after school tutoring institutions providing training for preschool children aged 3 to 6 and high school students shall also follow this guideline.
-On December 29, 2022, the Department of Culture and Tourism of Sichuan Province and other seven departments jointly issued the Regulations on the Management of Non-Academic After School Tutoring Institutions (Trial Implementation), which came into effect on February 1, 2023 with a two-year validity period and provides that, among others, the non-academic after school tutoring institutions providing culture and art, technology and physical training to K-12 students (including preschool children aged 3 to 6), shall obtain private school operating permit from local competent authorities, and the local authorities may issue specific implementing rules for the implementation of the foregoing.
+On November 8, 2023, the Department of Education of Liaoning Province and other government authorities jointly issued the Management Measures for Non-academic After School Tutoring Institutions Targeting Primary and Secondary Middle School Students of Liaoning Province, which came into effect on December 1, 2023 and provides that, among others, the non-academic after school tutoring institutions providing art training to primary and secondary middle school students and pre-school children aged 3 and above shall apply for operating permit from local education administration authorities at county level.